Interest: taxation of interest: when interest arises

 Interest ‘arises’ when it is received or made available to the recipient.
 Interest has been made available if it is credited to an account on which the account holder is free to draw.

 Jonathan has a building society account, on which interest is credited every 31 December.
 He is free to make withdrawals from the account, at 30 days’ notice, but has not withdrawn money for many years.
-In April 2004, he receives a tax deduction certificate showing net interest of £524 credited to his account on 31 December 2003.
-He should return the interest as income of year ended 5 April 2004, even though he has not withdrawn it.
+On 31 December 2017 he receives interest of £524, he should return the interest as income of year ended 5 April 2018, even though he has not withdrawn it.

-In January 2005, Jennifer makes a loan of £5,000 to her cousin to help him set up a business.
+In January 2017, Jennifer makes a loan of £5,000 to her cousin to help him set up a business.
 They agree that interest will be payable quarterly in arrears at a rate of 5% per annum.
-But the business initially struggles, and Jennifer does not receive any interest until June 2008 when, after she threatens legal action, her cousin repays the debt along with interest arrears of £875.
-Jennifer is not required to pay any tax on the interest until 2008-09.
-Equally, however, the whole £875 is taxable when she receives it.
-She cannot spread back the arrears of interest over the years in which it accrued.
+But the business initially struggles, and Jennifer does not receive any interest until June 2018 when, after she threatens legal action, her cousin repays the debt along with interest arrears of £875.
+Jennifer is not required to pay any tax on the interest until 2018/19 when it arises.
+However, the whole £875 is taxable when she receives it.
+She cannot spread the arrears of interest over the years in which it accrued.

 Interest on a judicial award should normally be regarded as arising on the date on which it is paid.